astroprofsmith/intromodern.github.io/_sources/c11electric.md

 At this point, many books jump to the answer and show that it works.
 While there is nothing formally wrong with that, it's not very emotionally satisfying.
-I'd like to give you some kind of intuition as to why you might want to make that jump, rather than just tall you the answer.
+I'd like to give you some kind of intuition as to why you might want to make that jump, rather than just tell you the answer.
 In no way is what I am about to do any kind of *derivation*; what I want to do is give you a kind of guide to get you to the answer, not a proof.